LIFE AT HOME IS SAD & DREARY

 I tell John about Saturday.
-He’s happy to be included with fourth graders.
-Maybe he’s glad to be with me, his new brother, but I don’t want to jink it by hoping so.
-I’m still afraid of Robby’s mom, the witch.
-We don’t go into the house.
+He is happy to be included with fourth graders.
+Maybe he is glad to be with me, his new brother, but I do not want to jink it by hoping so.
+I am still afraid of Robby’s mom, the witch.
+We do not go into the house.
 Robby is excited about his new bike, a racing bike, he claims.
 It looks like Michael’s ten speed except it only has one speed – fast.
 There are no brakes

-and the tires are thin – ‘subject to flats,’ supposedly.
-Robby almost gets run over twice because he can’t brake.
+and the tires are thin – ‘subject to flats’ supposedly.
+Robby almost gets run over twice because he does not brake.
 He ends up riding on the sidewalks to avoid cars.

 “See how light it is,” he lifts it by one hand.
 “I’m going to make it even lighter by drilling extra holes in the crank and drilling out holes in the frame.”

 “Fuck,” Michael swears.
-“I thought we’d gotten past having to wait for Robby all the time on this old little kids bike.
+“I thought we were past having to wait for Robby all the time on this old little kids bike.
 Let’s go to my house.
 I have an old ten speed you can borrow.”

-I’m glad not to see Robby’s mom, the witch.
+I am glad not to see Robby’s mom, the witch.
 Michael, John and I walk, while Robby peddles around us, getting used to his new racing bike.
-His old bike seems perfectly fine, but Michael has a newer version.
-A ten speed is much more complicated.
-Michael tells me to not change gears until I’m used to riding bent over with my head peering forward.
+Michael’s old bike seems perfectly fine, but he has a newer version.
+A ten speed is much more complicated than the Stingray.
+Michael tells me to not change gears until I am used to riding bent over with my head peering forward.
 No more both feet on the ground.
-Michael shows me how to jump on, pushing off instantly with one foot, and getting my feet in the pedal straps.
+Michael shows me how to jump on, pushing off instantly with one foot, and getting my feet into the pedal straps.
 I crash about five times.
 They say nothing as I get up and try again, over and over.
 John looks worried.
-Finally I’m able to make it around the block once without falling.
+Finally I am able to make it around the block once without falling.
 Everyone cheers.